Lymphaofcolours/git_HandsOn/README.md

 # git_HandsOn
-Script for identifying sequences of nucleotids and parsing them in search for motifs.
+Script for identifying sequences of nucleotides and parsing them in search for motifs.